-- Provides evangelization training, catechetical formation and resources for adults with a special focus on leaders, catechists, and parents as primary educators of their children. - Sponsors religious certification workshops, maintains a library of certification resources for free rental and monitors the certification status of directors and coordinators of Faith Formation, catechists, aides, Catholic school administrators and teachers, and parents. - Oversees religion curriculum, religion textbooks, and diocesan-wide assessments. - Supervises Hmong Ministry which provides assistance to Hmong Catholic families. - Facilitates the Ministry for Persons with Special Needs.
+- Oversees religion curriculum, religion textbooks, and diocesan-wide assessments. - Provides training, formation and resources for adults with a special focus on catechetical leaders, catechists, and parents as primary educators of their children. - Sponsors religious certification workshops, maintains a library of certification resources for free rental and monitors the certification status of directors and coordinators of Faith Formation, catechists, aides, Catholic school administrators and teachers, and parents. - Oversees Hmong Ministry which provides assistance to Hmong Catholic families. - Facilitates the Ministry for Persons with Special Needs.